plan making in west end

-As a shopping strip of great popularity and vibrancy that is exposed to outdoor elements and is everchanging in nature, the boundary urban village centre is constantly challenged to continue offering a great environment for social interaction and enhancing the wellbeing outcomes of the site while retaining its economic revenue.
+Boundary St Urban Village Centre is a shopping strip of great popularity and vibrancy.
+The place is ever-changing and is constantly challenged to continue offering a great environment for social interaction and enhanced wellbeing outcomes of the place while retaining its economic revenue.
 For this reason, the area is currently exploring opportunities for enhancing wellbeing through landscape design and placemaking interventions.
-The aim of the project was to develop a revitalisation and regeneration plan for the Boundary St Uban village centre that is aligned with social, economic and environmental sustainability.
+The aim of the project was to develop a revitalisation and regeneration plan for the Boundary St Urban Village Centre that is aligned with social, economic and environmental sustainability.
 Led by John Mongard and working directly with Kurilpa Futures, the West End Traders Association, community groups, Indigenous and youth support agencies, and relevant State Government agencies, the project focused on the work of place managers by developing a regeneration plan for the area.

 This was achieved by getting the students to apply urban regeneration theory to West End, engage with the local community through a co-design workshop, develop a regeneration plan and generate a design proposal that is commercially viable for Brisbane City Council to activate one of the two sites available in Boundary Street.

-The studio stemmed from a wider regeneration and holistic planning efforts by studio leader John Mongard in his private practice Mongard Landscape Architects (http://mongard.com.au/).
+The studio stemmed from a wider regeneration and holistic planning effort by studio leader John Mongard in his private practice Mongard Landscape Architects (http://mongard.com.au/).